cs1730/csx730-paging/README.md

    an `unsigned long`, then define the following constants:

    * `M` -- a number such that `1ul << M` denotes the number of logical addresses available using an `addr_t` type.
+Recall that bitwise left shifting of an integer is similar to multiplying by a power of two.

    * `N` -- a number such that `1ul << N` denotes the page size in bytes.
 As a start, we will assume a page size of `4` bytes.
+Recall that bitwise left shifting of an integer is similar to multiplying by a power of two.

    * `PO_MASK` -- an `addr_t` bit [mask](https://en.wikipedia.org/wiki/Mask_(computing))
       that masks the lower `N` bits of a virtual / logical memory address, denoting the region used for the page offset.
+Like the others, this is also a constant value.
+      We're not asking you to write a function-like macro.

    * `PN_MASK` -- an `addr_t` bit [mask](https://en.wikipedia.org/wiki/Mask_(computing))
      that masks the higher `M - N` bits of a virtual / logical memory address, denoting the region used for the page number.
+Like the others, this is also a constant value.
+      We're not asking you to write a function-like macro.

    * `PG_SIZE` -- the page size, calculated using `N`.